methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-03-31-ansible-playbook-lvm.md

 ---
   title: Ansible Playbook - LVM
+excerpt: "In spending the past few weeks learning a ton about Ansible (after creating 30+ playbooks and roles - Some very complex :) more goodness coming soon..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In spending the past few weeks learning a ton about Ansible (after creating 30+ playbooks and roles - Some very complex :)  more goodness